soundcloud/roshi/README.md

 Roshi implements the above definition, but extends it by applying instant garbage collection.
 When adding an element e to the set, check if the element is already in the REMOVE set.
 If so, check the REMOVE set element timestamp.
-If the REMOVE SET element timestamp is lower than the new element timestamp, delete the element from the REMOVE set and add the new element to the ADD set.
+If the REMOVE set element timestamp is lower than the new element timestamp, delete the element from the REMOVE set and add the new element to the ADD set.
-If the REMOVE SET element timestamp is higher than the new element timestamp, do nothing.
+If the REMOVE set element timestamp is higher than the new element timestamp, do nothing.
 The same process is applied with interchanged REMOVE/ADD SETs when removing an element.
 In contrast to the formal description above, the Roshi approach allows for the same element to be added again (with a higher